 Keep the seedlings frost-free through winter and in spring, pricking them out into individual 3in (7cm) pots when they are large enough to handle and then moving them on to larger containers once again if necessary.

-Once the frosts have finished and you are ready to create your summer bedding display, plant your Laurentia out to create a riot of seasonal colour.
+Once the frosts have finished and you are ready to create your summer bedding display, plant your Laurentia out to create a riot of seasonal color.

 Top tip: Once the seedlings have germinated, remove the lid of their seed tray to let air circulate and promote healthy growth.

 One of my favorite summer-flowering perennials is echinacea, or coneflower.
 Originally hailing from the American prairies, it's easy to learn how to grow echinacea and they are perfectly happy in cooler climates as long as their soil is free draining and not allowed to become waterlogged.
 Because while they can tolerate extremely cold weather and snow, their crowns will rot and fail if left to get soggy.

 Dark pink and purple are the most common shades of echinacea, but they also come in vibrant yellow, red, white and lime green.
 Cultivated varieties such as ‘Marmalade’ even come with shaggy layered heads, making quite a statement in the garden.

 Sow the seeds in November and germinate undercover, keeping the compost damp but not soggy.
 The seedlings can be moved into individual pots when they are large enough to handle, but as with all seedlings, only touch the leaves, never the delicate stems which can break with careless handling.

 When you plant echinacea, give them a sunny spot in soil that has been enriched with lots of well-rotted compost or manure.